Andrew Zimmern: Travel Channel

 Bizarre Foods with Andrew Zimmern premiered on the Travel Channel with a pilot episode on November 1, 2006.
 The series has aired over 140 episodes, with Zimmern visiting dozens of countries and states.
 Bizarre Foods took home two CableFax awards in 2009, one for Best Television Program: Food, another for Best Online Extras for Andrew's web series Bizarre Foods in the Kitchen.

 In 2009, Zimmern hosted a spinoff of Bizarre Foods called Andrew Zimmern's Bizarre World.
 A pilot and nine episodes were produced in eight countries and two states.

 Zimmern guest-starred in a 2007 episode of No Reservations with Anthony Bourdain in New York City; Bourdain did the same on Bizarre Foods.
 Zimmern also appeared in a 2009 episode of Man v.
 Food with Adam Richman in Minneapolis where he introduced Richman to lutefisk.

-In January 2012, another spinoff of Bizarre Foods, Bizarre Foods America, debuted.
-This time Zimmern focused on various cities in the United States and samples local cuisines and ways of life.
+In January 2012, another spinoff of Bizarre Foods, called Bizarre Foods America, debuted.
+This time, Zimmern focused on various cities in the United States and sampled local cuisines and ways of life.